 ITBS (Iliotibial Band Syndrome) Treatment

 ITBS (Iliotibial Band Syndrome) is an overuse injury to some of the soft tissue structures on the outside of the knee.
-The ITB is a large band of connective tissue that runs from the hip down the outside of the thigh and attaches just below the knee joint..
+The ITB is a large band of connective tissue that runs from the hip down the outside of the thigh and attaches to the tibia and femoral condyle just below the knee joint.

-ITB friction syndrome is caused by repetitive rubbing of the iliotibial band against the bone on the outer side of the knee.
+ITB band friction syndrome is caused by repetitive rubbing of the Illiotibial band against the bone on the outer side of the knee.

 This excessive rubbing against the bone can irritate the ITB itself and/or other surrounding soft tissue structures.